foldesistudio/szechenyi-2020-logo/readme.txt

 No, it is not.
 This is a hobby project.

-= Where are used logos from?
+= Where do used logos come from? =

 Széchenyi logos source from szechenyi2020.hu

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Széchenyi 2020 Logo plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/18e9899f-f66d-499f-a145-640e7cc50274).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==

-1. Admin settings for floating logo
+1. Admin settings for the floating logo
-2. This is an animated screenshot about frontend
+2. This is an animated screenshot of the frontend

 == Changelog ==

+= 1.2 =
+* General security improvements and including a fix for an LFI vulnerability
+* Added an optional close button for the floating logo
+* Added widget support
+* Added Gutenberg block support

 = 1.1 =
 * Added WP-CLI support (see `wp szechenyi-2020-logo help` command)
 * Fixed transients clearing
-* Improved loading rendering
+* Improved loading and rendering

 = 1.0 =
 * Initial Release

 == Upgrade Notice ==

+= 1.2 =
+* General security improvements and including a fix for an LFI vulnerability
+* Added a Gutenberg block, widget support and an optional close button for the floating logo

 = 1.1 =
 * Added WP-CLI support and some improvements

 = 1.0 =
-* Initial release thus no upgrade notice
+* Initial release, thus no upgrade notice